60 Second Lemon Law Assessment™

 This is the most straightforward category.
 The vast majority of lemon law claims involve passenger vehicles like cars, trucks, SUVs, and vans.
 These laws were specifically designed to protect consumers who purchase or lease a new vehicle for personal, family, or household use, only to find it has a significant defect.
 If your new ride has a persistent issue that the dealer can’t seem to fix, you are exactly who these lemon laws were written to protect.
 As long as the defect substantially impairs the vehicle’s use, value, or safety and is covered by the manufacturer’s warranty, you have a strong foundation for a case.

 Recreational vehicles and boats can also fall under lemon law protections, but these cases often come with more complexity.
 Typically, the law applies to the “vehicle” portion of an RV or motor home—the engine, chassis, and other self-propelled parts—but not always the living quarters, like appliances or plumbing systems.
-However, if a defect in the coach portion is severe enough and covered by a manufacturer’s warranty, it could still qualify.
+However, if a defect in the coach portion is severe enough and covered by a manufacturer’s warranty, it could still qualify under federal law.
 Because of the dual nature of these vehicles and the different warranties that may apply, it’s a good idea to review some frequently asked lemon law questions or consult with an expert to fully understand your rights.

 While lemon laws are primarily aimed at protecting individual consumers, some states extend these protections to vehicles used for business purposes.
 This coverage usually comes with specific restrictions.
 For example, the law may only apply to businesses that have registered a small number of vehicles, and it often excludes large commercial trucks over a certain weight limit.
 If you are a small business owner and your new work truck or van is constantly in the shop, don’t assume you’re out of luck.
-The Federal Lemon Law can sometimes provide protections where state laws do not, so it’s always worth exploring your options to see if your business vehicle qualifies.
+The Federal Lemon Law or the Uniform Commercial Code can sometimes provide protections where state laws do not, so it’s always worth exploring your options to see if your business vehicle qualifies.

 One of the most common questions we hear is, “How many times do I have to take my car back to the shop before it’s considered a lemon?”
 While the exact number can change depending on where you live, there are some general guidelines that can help you figure out if you have a case.
 The law recognizes that you shouldn’t have to spend endless time and energy trying to fix a brand-new vehicle.
 The key is to show that the manufacturer has had a “reasonable” chance to fix the problem but has failed to do so.
 Let’s break down what that usually means.

 Most state Lemon Laws set a specific threshold for repair attempts for the same issue.
-Generally, a car might be considered a lemon if it has gone through three or four unsuccessful repair attempts for the exact same defect.
+Generally, a car might be considered a lemon if it has gone through three or four unsuccessful repair attempts for the exact same defect or nonconformity.
 This shows a clear pattern of the dealer being unable to resolve the problem.
 It’s crucial to get a detailed repair order every single time you visit the dealership, even if they don’t fix anything.
 These documents are the primary evidence you’ll use to prove how many attempts were made.

 A repair attempt is more than just telling the service advisor what’s wrong.
-For a visit to the dealership to count legally, it needs to be documented with an official repair order.
+For a visit to the dealership to count legally, it should be documented with an official repair order.
 This document should clearly state your complaint, the date you brought the car in, and what the technicians did (or tried to do) to fix it.
 This is non-negotiable.
 Even if the service team says they can’t find the problem or that “it’s normal,” you must insist on getting a work order for that visit.
 This paperwork is the backbone of your claim, proving you gave the manufacturer a chance to make things right.
 Without it, it’s just your word against theirs.

 It’s not just about the number of visits to the shop; it’s also about the total time you’ve been without your car.
 Your vehicle may qualify as a lemon if it has been out of service for repairs for a cumulative total of 30 or more days.
 This doesn’t have to be 30 days in a row.
 Keep a calendar and mark every single day your car is at the dealership.
 This timeline is powerful proof that the defect has significantly impacted your ability to use the vehicle you paid for.
 You can find more answers to questions like this in our Lemon Law FAQs.

-Lemon laws are typically designed to address a single, persistent defect that the manufacturer can’t seem to fix.
+Lemon laws are typically designed to address a single, persistent defect or nonconformity that the manufacturer can’t seem to fix.
 A car with one major engine problem that has been in the shop four times is a stronger case than a car that’s been in for four different, minor issues (like a rattling speaker one month and a sticky glove box the next).
 While multiple unrelated problems can sometimes qualify, the clearest path to a claim is documenting a recurring defect that substantially impairs the car’s use, value, or safety.
+We have a long history of handling these types of successful lemon law cases.

 When a defect puts you or others at risk, the rules change.
-For serious safety issues, your vehicle might be classified as a lemon after just one or two repair attempts.
+For serious safety issues, your vehicle might be classified as a lemon after just one or two repair attempts in some states.
 These are problems that affect the car’s ability to be driven safely, such as faulty brakes, steering problems, or airbag failures.
 Manufacturers are held to a much higher standard when it comes to fixing safety-related defects, and the law provides a faster track for these dangerous situations.
-We have a long history of handling these types of successful lemon law cases.

 The law is designed to protect you from being stuck with a vehicle that is unreliable or dangerous.
 So, while a loose piece of interior trim is frustrating, it likely won’t meet the legal standard.
 However, a faulty transmission that jerks unexpectedly or an engine that constantly stalls definitely falls into the substantial category.
 These are the kinds of problems that prevent you from using your car as intended and can even put you and your passengers in danger.
 Understanding this distinction is the first step in figuring out if you have a valid claim.